 Peter Berkowitz is the Tad and Dianne Taube Senior Fellow at the Hoover Institution, Stanford University.
-His writings are posted at www.PeterBerkowitz.com and he can be followed on Twitter @BerkowitzPeter.
+In 2019 and 2020, he served as Director of Policy Planning at the U.S. State Department.
+His writings are posted at www.PeterBerkowitz.com.

 The Ten Commandments tell us nothing directly, and little indirectly, about the proper limits of government power.
 For that we must turn to John Locke.